charlesproye/murfy-cover-app/src/watea/notes.md

 - Are there feature regions that contribute more to the noise of the output?
 - Are there feature regions that have better soh correlation with odometer than others?
 - Would estimators perform better without current?
-- How does the knn distance influences the soh estimation?
 - How to evaluate the soh estimation?
-- Why KNN seems to be better than LR?
-- What other target feature could we use?

 **Proposals**:
+- Visualization:
+    - Visualize the model's curves over each feature as a 2d line plot
+    - Visualize the sohs of all the vehicles
+- Evaluation metrics:
+    - coherence over charges
+    - soh decreasing monotonicity over nb charges
+    - duration decreasing monotonicity over nb charges
+    - similarity of soh over odometer to commonly accepted soh loss over odometer
-- Add another data cleaning step to retain only data points with decreasing energy_added over recharges/odometer/date
+- Add another data cleaning step to the pipeline that can remove data points that have negative impact on the evaluation metrics
 - Instead of evaluating the estimation based on the correlation betweem soh and fleet wise odometer, we could evaluate it based on vehicle wise odometer.